dmitrysamodurov/Aspose.Email-Documentation/java/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ---
 title: Working with Exchange Mailbox and Messages - Read Email from Exchange Server in Java
+ArticleTitle: Working with Exchange Mailbox and Messages - Read Email from Exchange Server in Java
 linktitle: Working with Exchange Mailbox and Messages
 type: docs
 weight: 20